-SEC.
-25. Whoever sells by any other weights, measures, scales, beams or balances than those which have been sealed as before provided, shall forfeit a sum not exceeding twenty dollars for each offense, and when by the custom of trade such weights, measures, scales, beams or balances are provided by the buyer, he shall, if he purchases by any other, be subject to a like penalty to be recovered by an action of tort to the use of the complainant.
+Sec.
+25. Penalty for using weights, etc., which have not been sealed.
+R. S. c.
+44, § 19.
+Whoever sells by any other weights, measures, scales, beams or balances than those which have been sealed as before provided, shall forfeit a sum not exceeding twenty dollars for each offense, and when by the custom of trade such weights, measures, scales, beams or balances are provided by the buyer, he shall, if he purchases by any other, be subject to a like penalty to be recovered by an action of tort to the use of the complainant.

-SEC.
-26. Municipal and police courts and trial justices shall have original jurisdiction, concurrent with the supreme judicial court and superior courts, of prosecutions for all offenses against the laws pertaining to weights and measures.

-SEC.
-27. The city council of a city may by ordinance, and a town may by by-law, provide that the sealer of weights and measures for their city or town shall be paid by a salary, and that he shall account for and pay into the treasury of the city or town the fees received by him by virtue of his office; and where such salary is paid no fees shall be charged for services rendered under section thirteen.
+- Sec.
+26. Jurisdiction of courts.
+1913, c.
+116, § 2.
+Municipal and police courts and trial justices shall have original jurisdiction, concurrent with the supreme judicial court and superior courts, of prosecutions for all offenses against the laws pertaining to weights and measures. - Sec.
+27. Sealer may be paid salary and fees paid into treasury.
+R. S. c.
+44, § 20.
+The city council of a city may by ordinance, and a town may by by-law, provide that the sealer of weights and measures for their city or town shall be paid by a salary, and that he shall account for and pay into the treasury of the city or town the fees received by him by virtue of his office; and where such salary is paid no fees shall be charged for services rendered under section thirteen.

 Note.
 Sealers of weights and measures shall annually seal all measures used for sale of milk, c.
-36, § 9; duties of, as to charcoal baskets, c.
-45, § 7; fees of, c.
-118, § 25.
+37, § 15; duties of, as to charcoal baskets, c.
+46, § 7; fees of, c.
+118, § 23.